-Just because our Texas venue is anything but traditional, that doesn’t mean your wedding vows can’t be traditional and catered to any type of religious ceremony!
+Just because our Texas venue is anything but traditional, doesn’t mean you cant have traditional wedding vows and catered to any type of religious ceremony!
 At Reds Roadhouse, we cater to all types of wedding ceremonies and watch people exchange wedding vows that suit the type of wedding they’ve always wanted.

 We have two areas for you to say your traditional wedding vows, The Chapel or The Garden.
 Our venue understands the statement of purpose, a sacred vow, and the importance of a traditional wedding ceremony.
 There is only one life set before you.
 Take in all that life has to offer by finding the perfect place to say your ring vows.